ummaycoc/wc.apl/README.md

 On the same 1.661GB file as before I initially get a run of 3.36 seconds, but then 2.75s, 2.34s, 2.36s on immediate subsequent runs now that the computer is pumped and primed.
 Using the `time` terminal utility to run `wc` against the same file I (again) get _user times_ ranging from 5.345s to 5.549s, so this attempt is faster and we are done.
 I get similarly scaled differences for smaller files.

 ## Splitting It All Up
-We can split our procedural function up into a few direct functions and an operator which might make it easier to understand and maintain (or maybe not).
-We start with a function computing the `wc` stats on a string together with whether the string's first and last character is not a space:
+We can split our procedural function up into a few direct functions and an operator, which might make it easier to understand and maintain (or maybe not).
+We start with a function computing the `wc` stats on a string together with whether the string's first and last characters are not spaces:

 ```
 blockCount←{